Castle Hill - West

 The level of residential development activity in Castle Hill - West is very low in comparison to the average area assessed nationally by AreaSearch

-Castle Hill - West has averaged approximately two new dwelling approvals annually.
-Development approval data is sourced from the Australian Bureau of Statistics on a financial year basis, totalling ten approvals over the past five financial years (from FY20 to FY25), with no approvals recorded thus far in FY26.
-The area's population has declined recently, suggesting that new supply has likely kept pace with demand, providing good options for buyers.
-New dwellings are developed at an average cost of $876,000, indicating a focus on the premium market with high-end developments.
+Castle Hill - West has averaged approximately two new dwelling approvals annually over the past five financial years, totalling 12 homes.
+As of FY-26, zero approvals have been recorded to date.
+During this period, population has decreased, suggesting that new supply has kept pace with demand, providing good options for buyers.
+The average expected construction cost value of new homes is $876,000, indicating a focus on the premium segment with upmarket properties.

 Frequently Asked Questions - Development